Skip to main content

 Add business profile

-Populate the merchant’s business details on the lead.
+Populate the merchant’s business details on the application.

-• AddressAdd Lead Address (POST /v1/crm/leads/{leadId}/addresses).
+• AddressAdd Application Address (POST /v1/crm/leads/{leadId}/addresses).
 Add the physical business location.

-• PrincipalsAdd Lead Principal (POST /v1/crm/leads/{leadId}/principals).
+• PrincipalsAdd Application Principal (POST /v1/crm/leads/{leadId}/principals).
 Capture each beneficial owner and signer.
 SSN and date of birth are encrypted at rest.

 3